microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Build.md

 Microsoft Partners receive licenses for free Microsoft software.

-These benefits are listed in the "Software Benefits" section of the [Partner Center](https://partner.microsoft.com/dashboard/home), along with license keys, the last date on which you may activate the software, and instructions on how to activate your software.
+These benefits are listed in the "Software Benefits" section of the [Partner Center](https://partner.microsoft.com/dashboard/home), along with license keys, the last date you may activate the software, and instructions on activating your software.

 For more information on Software Benefits for Microsoft Partners, see [this article]( https://learn.microsoft.com/en-us/partner-center/mpn-benefits-software).

 ### Visual Studio and GitHub benefits

-As a Microsoft Partner, you may be entitled to licenses for Visual Studio and GitHub GitHub Enterprise Cloud subscriptions.
+As a Microsoft Partner, you may be entitled to licenses for Visual Studio and GitHub Enterprise Cloud subscriptions.

 To access these benefits, select "Visual Studio subscriptions benefits" on the "Developer Tools" tab of the [Partner Center](https://partner.microsoft.com/dashboard/home).
-Here, you will find the number of available licenses and instructions on how to assign them to your users.
+Here, you will find the number of available licenses and instructions on assigning them to your users.

-For more information on Visual Studio and GitHub benefits for Microsoft Partners, see [this article](https://learn.microsoft.com/en-us/partner-center/mpn-benefits-visual-studio).
+See [this article](https://learn.microsoft.com/en-us/partner-center/mpn-benefits-visual-studio) for more information on Visual Studio and GitHub benefits for Microsoft Partners.

 ## Links